seelebrn/deep-research-at-home/README.md

 ## Acknowledgments
 Based on the [Deep Research Open-WebUI Pipe](https://github.com/atineiatte/deep-research-at-home) by atineiatte.
 He/she did all the heavy lifting.

 I just removed every open-webui reference and adapted the script to a simple OpenAI compatible API.

 Made a little fast config script too, that can't be bad.

 Simplified the whole process a bit, it's still incredibly strong.

+And a few little tweaks here and there.

 # Deep Research Tool - deOWUIfied :